Blog

 AI powers a wide range of features in modern cars, but its most recognizable application is advanced driver-assistance systems (ADAS).
 ADAS improves safety and simplifies the driving experience, especially as systems become more autonomous.
 Typical applications include lane keeping, adaptive cruise control, driver monitoring, and parking assistance.

-Examples of how AI supports autonomous functions are global navigation satellite systems (GNSS) and inertial navigation systems (INS) on board vehicles.
+Autonomous functions often depend on global navigation satellite systems (GNSS) and inertial navigation systems (INS) on board vehicles.
 These components generate massive volumes of sensor data that require AI-based interpretation and real-time decision-making for vehicle movement and control.

 AI also transforms how vehicles communicate with the manufacturer.
 It enables smarter and proactive over-the-air (OTA) updates based on real-time diagnostics and driver behavior.
-It can also power personalization using algorithms that adjust settings based on driver habits, from seat position to climate control and infotainment preferences.
+The growth potential here is significant: in its recent automotive studies, Deloitte projects the market for OTA updates will climb from roughly $3.3 billion to $14 billion by 2030.
+AI further powers personalization using algorithms that adjust settings based on driver habits, from seat position to climate control and infotainment preferences.

 Back to topAI's Role in Software Development

 The benefits of AI in automotive begin well before vehicles hit the road.
-In our survey, maximizing existing resources ranked second among the top challenges that manufacturers face, with 49% of respondents identifying it as a priority.
-As budgets tighten and product complexity increases, many development teams are turning to AI to help achieve more with less, especially as they must demonstrate compliance with standards such as MISRA® and ISO 26262.
+As budgets tighten and product complexity climbs, many development teams turn to AI to accomplish more with less, especially as they must demonstrate compliance with standards such as MISRA® and ISO 26262.

-Generative AI tools now assist developers with writing, refactoring, testing, and translating code into different languages.
-These tools generate code from prompts, complete lines, and modernize legacy systems without full rewrites.
+- Code (64%): Generative AI tools assist developers with writing, refactoring, and translating code into different languages.
+These tools generate code from prompts, complete lines, and help modernize legacy systems without full rewrites.
+However, while they help produce code faster, the quality must be checked to avoid hidden defects and security risks.

 The value of generative AI is more nuanced in embedded environments.
 It can assist in drafting code optimized for resource-constrained systems, such as ADAS platforms.
-However, its use remains limited due to its unpredictability and black box nature, as explained below.
+However, its use remains limited due to its unpredictability and black-box nature, as explained later in this blog.

 Back to topConcerns About AI in the Automotive Industry